 How to Choose a Simple Credit Card

 Before you apply for a credit card, it’s important to know where your credit scores stand so you don’t apply for a card that you won’t get.
 This year’s winners, for example, require a good or excellent credit score.
-You can check your credit scores for free every month on Credit.com.
+You can check your credit scores for free on Credit.com.

 Regardless of what type of credit card you are shopping for, the key terms will always be found in a standardized format often called the Schumer Box.
 Credit card issuers are required to present this table to new applicants showing all the interest rates and fees that will apply to account holders.
 Key rates and fees to look for include the standard interest rate, the annual fee, and fees for foreign transactions, balance transfers and late payments.
 The fewer the fees, the simpler the card.